6/25/16 I bought a lawnmower from Sears. I used the lawn mower about 6 times before winter weather sent in.

 I would like to know how I would have contaminated a carburetor when I know nothing about a mower and especially a carburetor except to put gas in it , change the oil, and mow the yard.
 It is not even a big yard since I live in a city subdivision.
 I would like to know also how I could have contaminated an almost new mower since it had only been used about 6 times since I bought it.

 I do not see why I should have to pay to have it repaired when the warranty should cover the repairs.
 I will never buy anything else from Sears again.

-Review about: Craftsman Lawn Mower.
+Product or Service Mentioned: Craftsman Lawn Mower.

 Reason of review: Warranty issue.

 Preferred solution: Full refund.

 I liked: Promises of quality which in turn were false.

 I didn't like: Refusal to fix the problem and lack of caring.